 Q: How long does it take to receive an admissions decision?

 Once your application is complete, you generally will receive an admissions decision after 2 - 3 weeks.

 Q: How do I apply for the undergraduate scholarship?

-A: You are automatically considered for the undergraduate Libermann Scholarship for international students.
+You are automatically considered for the undergraduate Libermann Scholarship for international students.
 No separate application is necessary.
 You should apply as early as possible for maximum consideration, but the final deadline is April 1.
-If you have further questions, you can email Anna Harrison, Assistant Director of International Admissions.
+If you have further questions, you can email Melissa Davison, Assistant Director of International Admissions.

 Q: I am a graduate student.
 Should I email you or the graduate department?

-A: For questions about your graduate admissions decisions, requirements, tuition scholarships, or curriculum, please contact the Graduate Department directly.
-The OIP is happy to help you with questions relating to immigration, arrival, or campus life.
+For questions about your graduate admissions decisions, requirements, tuition scholarships or curriculum, please contact the Graduate Department directly.
+The OIP is happy to help you with questions relating to immigration, arrival or campus life.